-- This will be similar to the last run, but we will continue the refinement we started rather than starting from scratch. - input and model should both be empty text boxes now - type "refine_01" in the startfrom box. - change targetres to 8.0 - Launch.
-This will take longer to run, but will hopefully get through 1 or 2 iterations before the end of the tutorial session.
-You should already start seeing helices in the first iteration (refine_02/threed_01.hdf). - Note that setting startfrom to an existing refine_xx folder is NOT equivalent to setting model to the final map from the same refine_xx folder.
+- This will be similar to the last run, but we will use the full data set and target higher resolution. - Change model to refine_01/threed_03.hdf - Change input to sets/all__ctf_flip_hp.lst - change targetres to 8.0 and speed to 3.
+(If time is a constraint you might stick with 5) - Launch.
+If you monitor progress, make sure to look at the report in the refine_02 folder. - This will take longer to run, but will hopefully get through 1 or 2 iterations before the end of the tutorial session.
+You should already start seeing helices in the first iteration (refine_02/ threed_01.hdf). - If you want to really optimize the refinement, you can set speed to 1 and may play with some of the other options, but this data set is data-limited to something around 7.8 Å resolution. - Note that setting startfrom to an existing refine_xx folder is NOT equivalent to setting model to the final map from the same refine_xx folder.
 If you specify a single input model, it will be phase-randomized two times to relatively low resolution as starting models for the even/odd half refinements (that is, you take a step backwards if you do this).
-If you use startfrom, the existing even/odd references are used, and the refinement can progress naturally, with no model bias.
+If you use startfrom, the existing even/odd references are used, and the refinement can progress naturally, with no model bias, but you are not able to change the input data set.